-Soaked in the Radha’s mystery and glory, we roamed around in her village in Braj Bhoomi.
-And discovered another new but beautiful palace like temple called Rangili Mahal.
+Soaked in the Radha’s mystery and glory, we roamed around her village during our Braj Bhoomi Yatra.
+And discovered another new but beautiful palace-like temple called Rangili Mahal.

-The staff here after persuading us to listen to their Guruji every day on TV.
-And convincing that he is the only one who can be a link between us and the God.
+The staff here persuaded us to listen to their Guruji every day on TV.
+And convincing us that he is the only one who can be a link between us and God.
 They were kind enough to take us to the workshop where the stones were being carved.
 This was the most delightful experience of this whole trip.
 We were told that the marble has all been imported from Italy.
 We saw the stones being cut by huge machines and then carved manually using computerized stencils.
-Those sculpting the stone can not be called artists as they were merely making the precise incisions as directed by the design.
+Those sculpting the stone cannot be called artists as they were merely making the precise incisions as directed by the design.
 But it still involves a lot of skill as a small mistake can render the whole stone useless.

-There were geometric and floral designs being carved out in various shapes and sizes.
-The management of stone piece is all by detailed computer design.
-You see the coming together of an old art form and new age technology.
+There were geometric and floral designs carved out in various shapes and sizes.
+The management of stone pieces is all by detailed computer design.
+You see the coming together of an old art form and new-age technology.
 The only thing that I missed in the designs was the art of storytelling.
 If you see the sculptures at our old temples, they all are telling stories, each stone is telling a story.
-The symmetric geometric designs look good to the eye but do not set you thinking, do not evoke all the senses.
+The symmetric geometric designs look good to the eye but do not set you thinking, and do not evoke all the senses.

 The same cult is also building a temple in Vrindavan, which is almost nearing completion and is beautiful, to say the least.
-The central hall gives a feeling of being in a mythical sabha or hall from a folk tale.
-The carvings on sheer white stone, the scenes from the life of Radha Krishna and everything enthrall you.
-The whole plan involves a house for the Guruji called Sheesh Mahal, a park and hotel like a place to live.
+The central hall gives a feeling of being in a mythical sabha or hall from a folktale.
+The carvings on a sheer white stone, the scenes from the life of Radha Krishna, and everything enthrall you.
+The whole plan involves a house for the Guruji called Sheesh Mahal, a park, a hotel a place to live.
 All in all a huge lavish campus.
 It is ironic that a country where so many people starve can fund such lavish buildings all through voluntary donations.
-More often than not collected from general public including the poorest of the poor.
+More often than not collected from the general public including the poorest of the poor.
 Religious or spiritual leaders who once used to stand for austerity are now redefining the standards of luxury.

-From here, we headed to the last spot of the Braj Bhoomi Yatra and that is Radha Kund.
-The name may not mean that the kund belonged to Radha, she may have used it sometime.
-But the fact is everything here belongs to her including the beloved Krishna and so does the kund.
+From here, we headed to the last spot of the Yatra which is Radha Kund.
+The name may not mean that the Kund belonged to Radha, she may have used it sometime.
+But the fact is everything here belongs to her including the beloved Krishna and so does the Kund.
 It is a beautiful pond surrounded by temples and bathing ghats and this is here that people complete their Braj Bhoomi Yatra with a bath.
-As you drive past the last leg of the Yatra, you see a lot of stalls selling pain relieving oils.
-And you cannot find a better example of perfectly located business.
-When people are tired after walking around for miles and miles, you sell them the pain relieving oils and massages.
+As you drive past the last leg of the Yatra, you see a lot of stalls selling pain-relieving oils.
+And you cannot find a better example of a perfectly located business.
+When people are tired after walking around for miles and miles, you sell them pain-relieving oils and massages.

 You get another glimpse of devotion when you see the enthusiastic devotees singing and walking from Govardhan to Radha Kund.
-There are people of all ages, they are tired but they do not stop until they reach Radha Kund.
+There are people of all ages, who are tired but they do not stop until they reach Radha Kund.
 There are many big and small ponds here.
-You can get lost in them if you do not follow the yatri’s on foot.
+You can get lost in them if you do not follow the Yatris on foot.

 I do not think words will ever be able to define what devotion means.
 Unless you see it as a tear falling down a devotee looking at the image of his deity.
 Unless you see them dancing with sheer joy with no regard to who is watching them.
 And the sheer belief that it is Krishna whom they are dancing for.

-Unknowingly, without plan, we finished our Braj Bhoomi Chaurasi Kos Yatra at Vrindavan.
-Here is what a board in Vrindavan said:
+Unknowingly, without a plan, we finished our Braj Bhoomi Chaurasi Kos Yatra at Vrindavan.
+Here is what the board in Vrindavan said:

 Braj Chaurasi Kos mein, Char Gaon nij Dham,